-If you’re a Windows 10 user, you may have noticed that the Windows + Shift + S shortcut doesn’t seem to be working anymore.
+If you’re a Windows 10 user, you may have noticed that the Windows + Shift + S shortcut doesn’t seem to work anymore.
 This is because Microsoft has recently changed how this shortcut works in the latest update to the operating system.

-If you have trouble getting the Windows + Shift + S hotkey to work in Windows 10, then here are some best solutions for you.
+If you have trouble getting the Windows + Shift + S hotkey to work in Windows 10, here are some best solutions.
 “Windows + Shift + S not working in Windows 10” is a common issue that many people are experiencing.

 In this article, we will show you how to fix the problem.
 We’ll also provide some tips on how to avoid it in the future.